georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 ## Placinta Radu:
 -   Completed this week:
-	- Improved the unit test for the getTweets function in the crawler (now it tests more exceptions).
-	- Translated the error messages to English and cleaned up the code.
--   Issues:
-	- Ran into a few problems when writing the tests.
+	-Added a POST request (along with Razvan) in order to send the number of new tweets to Alexandru Oloieri's module -Cleaned up, rearranged the code

 -   Plans for next week:
 	- To further optimize/clean the code.
-	- Research related to testing, front-end design etc.
+	- Research related to REST, front-end design etc.

 ## Boghez George: